What is the equation for estimating the specific speed of a pump or turbine?

 In US units n is in rpm, P is in hp, and H is in ft.In SI units n is in rpm, P is in kW, and H is in m.

 Note: In a case where you need to have a specific four-quadrant curve not represented by the choices above, it is possible to create a custom four-quadrant curve.
-Please see the Help topic “Pump and Turbine Characteristics in Bentley HAMMER” for details.
+Please see the Help topic “Pump and Turbine Characteristics in Bentley HAMMER” for details and the article in the "see also" below.
 Note that the data that you enter for custom quadrant curves is unitless - it represents the shape of the curve, which is applied to the initial head drop and flow across the turbine to construct the characteristics curve (with units) used during the simulation.

 For more, see Help topic "Specific Speed"